This post may contain affiliate links. Please see our disclosure policy.

 Tannins are the compounds in dark chocolate, tea, and other foods that give you a bitter, almost dry aftertaste.
 These compounds also help keep vegetables crisp.
 You can add tannins to your pickles by adding grape leaves, oak leaves, or black tea to the jar.

 I’ve divided these into vegetable pickles and fruit pickles, so it’s easier to find the recipe you need.
+You’ll find even more options in my full list of pickling recipes.

 Vegetable Pickles